-UWSOM Admissions is closely monitoring the impact of COVID-19 pandemic on the admissions process for the Fall 2021 entering class.
+UWSOM Admissions continues to closely monitoring the impact of COVID-19 pandemic on the admissions process for the Fall 2021 and Fall 2022 entering classes.

 Online Courses and Pass/Fail Grading

 Many colleges and universities have switched to online instruction.
 Our prerequisite policy has always accommodated online coursework and P/F courses.
 This means that:

 - Online coursework from regionally accredited institutions will be accepted towards fulfilling prerequisites.

 - Pass/Fail courses will also be accepted towards fulfilling prerequisites.

 For the Fall 2022 application cycle, the MCAT exam will be optional for those who have not yet taken the exam.
 We will consider and accept applicants without MCAT scores.
 If an applicant already has a MCAT score, or has a pending MCAT score, it will be considered by the Admissions Committee.
 The current deadline to take the MCAT is September 30, 2021 for those choosing to take the MCAT in the 2022 application cycle.

 The decision to take the MCAT will depend on individual circumstances.
 Applicants should seriously evaluate the benefit and risk of taking the exam for themselves and their immediate contacts such as family members and roommates.
 Additionally, consideration of test availability and accessibility may be important.
 Without an MCAT score, the Admissions Committee will rely more on grades and science GPA to evaluate an applicant’s academic preparation for medical school.
 Applicants with an inconsistent academic record, or a previous low MCAT score, should strongly consider taking the MCAT or delay application until they feel they can do so with less risk or delay.
 This will provide the Committee an additional metric to consider with their grades and/or previous MCAT score.